Anglo Communities in Israel: What You Need To Know

 They understand the issues and overcame their own problems adjusting to life in Israel.
 Whether you need advice about where to buy a new refrigerator, get the best deal on your internet and cell phone plan, or how to prepare your kids for military service.
-A friend or neighbour who’s already been through it is often the best source of information.
+A friend or neighbor who’s already been through it is often the best source of information.
 Most of the time, you can’t beat local knowledge.

 Throughout history, immigrants to any country have always gathered together in localised communities and Anglos in Israel are no different.
 Perhaps the main difference today is that most Israelis speak at least basic English and the internet allows people to connect freely.
 It’s less necessary to live in an immigrant neighborhood, but it can still make life easier for the first generation.